zadarastorage/zadara-examples/k8s/rke2/README.md

 * Only relevant if you wish to utilize the Zadara CSI and use a VPSA to persist data from your Kubernetes
 * Requires a dedicated VPSA with 1 pool and programmatic credentials (access key) - you will need to provide the access key to the Zadara CSI Storage Class configuration
+* Make sure routing is in place and Security Group allows communication between the private subnet and the VPSA
 * Deploy the Zadara CSI V2
     * Clone the [zadara-csi](https://github.com/zadarastorage/zadara-csi) repository
     * Checkout the master branch and get the chart: \